influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/users-and-permissions/introduction-to-auth.md

 controlling read and write access to data for all databases and for individual databases, as well as permitting certain cluster-management actions like creating or deleting resources.

-InfluxB 1.x OSS only supports database-level privileges: `READ` and `WRITE`.
+InfluxDB 1.x OSS only supports database-level privileges: `READ` and `WRITE`.
 A third permission, `ALL`, grants admin privileges.
 These three permissions exist in InfluxDB Enterprise as well.
 They can _only be granted by using InfluxQL_.